Dhyey-chauhan/Java-Script/README.md

 Learned DOM events and their handling in JavaScript.
 Practiced event listeners to create dynamic and interactive web pages.

 # part - 10
+Explored the JavaScript call stack and its execution flow.
+Understood how functions are invoked, managed, and executed in runtime.